 Lately everyone is dreaming of an Ireland staycation.
 There really is no reason to leave the Emerald Isle.
 With its rolling green hills, staggering seaside cliffs, golden beaches that go on for miles and of course the world renowned Irish craic you wouldn’t want to be anywhere else in the world.
 And if you are looking for that famous Irish charm you will most certainly find it in Kilkenny.

 Kilkenny is a city with a long history.
 For a short time it was once the capital of Ireland in the 17th century.
-It is a city in the southern part of Ireland surrounded by three major rivers that run through the town.
+It is a city located in the southern part of Ireland surrounded by three major rivers that run through the town.
 One of the very few things that I remember about primary school geography was learning about the Three Sisters (probably because there were three girls in my house), the rivers Nore, Suir and Barrow.

 Spend the perfect weekend in Kilkenny city

 Kilkenny has a rich medieval heritage visible as you walk along its narrow streetscapes, historical buildings and landmarks.
-From Kilkenny Castle to St Canice’s cathedral and everything in between I want to show you how to spend the perfect weekend in Kilkenny.
+From Kilkenny Castle to St Canice’s cathedral and everything in between we want to show you how to spend the perfect weekend in Kilkenny.

 One of the best things about Kilkenny is that you can explore everything that the city has to offer on foot.
 On warm summer evenings the city pulses with energy, and by day you can meander around the Georgian High Street and shuffle down the adjorning narrow lanes known as “Slips”.
 The city is just asking to be explored.